jpease/timogin/manual/in/screen.markdown

 it.*

 4. **What experience would you like to get out of this job move?**
-*If what they describe seems unrelated to the role they're applyi
+*Do their desires align with what the role is likely to offer?
+If a match doesn't seem obvious, follow up questions are better than assumptions.*

     **Question Break**
     I find this a good point to pause and ask myself, How are things going?